 8216 Lake James Drive, Lakeland, Florida 33810

-Welcoming 55+ Single Family Home Community of Lake James in Central Florida Features One Story Homes, an Eight Acre Lake and a Quiet Ambiance
+Welcoming 55+ Community of Lake James in Central Florida Features One Story Single Family Homes, an Eight Acre Lake and a Soothing Ambiance

-Situated 55 miles southwest of Orlando in central Florida, the quiet 55+ community of Lake James is the brainchild of Ernie White Construction, an award-winning local company with more than 30 years of experience.
+Situated 55 miles southwest of Orlando in central Florida, the quiet, gated 55+ community of Lake James is the brainchild of Ernie White Construction, an award-winning local company with more than 30 years of experience.
 Upon completion, the development will have 216 single family homes.

-Future residents can chose from 12 different floor plans.
-Dwellings focus on single level living, and sizes range from just under 1,500 square feet to well over 2,100 square feet.
+Future residents may chose from more than 12 different floor plans.
+Dwellings focus on single level living, and sizes range from just under 1,500 square feet to over 2,400 square feet.
 R-30 attic insulation, and Low-E windows are standard.
 Houses feature a lanai, a great room, a private master suite, and a two to three car garage.
 Driveways have paver bricks, and curbed sidewalks line the streets.

-Both new and resale homes are available, and prices begin in the low-$200,000s.
+Prices begin in the high-$100,000s to low-$200,000s.
 Please verify this price with a Realtor as prices may change.
-HOA fees cover clubhouse use and most lawn services.
+HOA fees are around $170 per month, plus a $700 yearly fee, and cover clubhouse, cable use and most lawn services.

 Lakeland Regional Medical Center is accredited by the Joint Commission.